philwinkle/Philwinkle_DeadlockRetry/readme.md

 Philwinkle_DeadlockRetry
 ========================

+**Release Notes**

+v0.1.1

+- Bugfixes, general stability
+- Fixed an issue where serializable transaction setting wasn't being propagated
+- If module is disabled in System > Config, options are hidden in admin
+- If module is disabled registry values are not set
+- Added Apache 2.0 license file

+v0.1.0

+- Initial Release

+**Overview**

 Retries upon detected deadlock.
 Provides configuration panel support for enabling module and setting various options like # of retries and how long to space the retries out (using <a href="http://en.wikipedia.org/wiki/Exponential_backoff">Exponential Backoff strategy</a>).

 Configuration panel options are located in System > Configuration > System.